Text2SQL-Flow: A Robust SQL-Aware Data Augmentation Framework for Text-to-SQL: Methodology

 Existing approaches to SQL data synthesis often focus on generating queries from scratch, such as via templates or random construction, overlooking the untapped potential of high-quality SQL queries already available.
 This limits the effective utilization of existing resources.
 In contrast, such high-quality queries can be repurposed through data augmentation to generate diverse yet semantically equivalent or closely related augmented SQL data.
 Moreover, SQL queries are inherently tied to their underlying database schemas.
 Constraints such as table or column names and foreign key relationships are implicitly encoded in valid SQL queries.
 Augmenting from existing queries naturally preserves schema consistency, ensuring that the generated augmented data remains syntactically valid and semantically aligned with the original data distribution.
 This yields augmented data that better reflects real-world query patterns while maintaining fidelity to the database schema.

 A key challenge in data augmentation lies in producing meaningful and diverse augmented data from existing SQL queries.
 Generating schema-consistent and semantically coherent queries not only enriches the training data but also enhances the model’s robustness and adaptability to a wide range of query formulations.
 To this end, we propose a data augmentation framework that leverages LLMs to generate high-quality augmented SQL data.
 Thanks to extensive exposure to SQL snippets during the pre-training process, LLMs have acquired strong priors over SQL syntax, semantics, and common query patterns, making them well-suited for generating syntactically valid and semantically faithful SQL data.
 However, a critical limitation remains: existing public SQL datasets often exhibit limited query patterns and relatively low structural complexity.
 When used as prompts or seeds, such simplistic queries can constrain the diversity and sophistication of the generated variants, hindering coverage of real-world usage scenarios.
 To overcome this, we design a set of targeted augmentation strategies that preserve the core semantics of the original queries while systematically increasing their structural complexity and stylistic variation.
 This enables the construction of a more comprehensive and representative Text-to-SQL dataset.
-Six augmentation strategies are proposed to generate SQL queries in different directions, which can be summarized as follows:
+Six augmentation strategies are proposed to generate SQL queries in different directions, which can be summarized as follows: \begin{itemize} \item \textbf{Data Value Transformations (DVT)}: Modify query parameters to refine result precision, including filtering conditions, date ranges, numeric thresholds, sorting criteria, limit values, and aggregation boundaries (e.g., \texttt{GROUP BY} at different temporal granularities). \item \textbf{Query Structure Modifications (QSM)}: Alter the structural form of queries by rewriting aggregation queries as window functions (and vice versa), introducing subqueries or common table expressions (CTEs), substituting \texttt{JOIN} with \texttt{EXISTS} or \texttt{IN}, and switching between correlated and uncorrelated subqueries to improve flexibility and maintainability. \item \textbf{Business Logic Changes (BLC)}: Adapt queries to alternative analytical objectives or business contexts, such as shifting across domains (e.g., sales to inventory), adjusting data granularity (e.g., daily to monthly), changing analytical perspectives (e.g., profit to cost), or modifying evaluation metrics (e.g., sum to average). \item \textbf{Complexity Enhancements (CE)}: Increase query complexity by introducing additional filtering conditions, joining extra tables, incorporating \texttt{CASE} expressions for conditional logic, or embedding data validation and quality checks. \item \textbf{Advanced SQL Features (ASF)}: Employ advanced SQL constructs, including partitioned window functions, set operations (\texttt{UNION}, \texttt{INTERSECT}, \texttt{EXCEPT}), recursive CTEs, and pivot/unpivot operations, to extend the technical expressiveness of queries. \item \textbf{Performance and Optimization (PO)}: Optimize query execution by applying optimization hints, restructuring queries to leverage indexes, adopting efficient query patterns, and refining \texttt{WHERE} clauses to balance performance and resource utilization. \end{itemize}